rtyler/brokenco.de/_posts/2010-05-13-the-slow-death-of-the-indie-mac-dev.markdown

 layout: post
 title: The slow death of the indie mac dev
 tags:
-- Cocoa
+- cocoa
-- Opinion
+- opinion
-- Software Development
+- software development
 created: 1273768200
 ---
 Once upon a time I was a Mac developer.
 I *loved* Cocoa, I *loved* building Mac software, Mac OS X was once upon a time the greatest thing **ever**.
 I recall writing posts, and even founding a mailing list in the earlier days of <a id="aptureLink_XXGfUEOvqS" href="http://en.wikipedia.org/wiki/Core%20Data">Core Data</a>, which I was using in tandem with <a id="aptureLink_tTNWKSVsHe" href="http://developer.apple.com/mac/library/documentation/cocoa/conceptual/CocoaBindings/CocoaBindings.html">Cocoa Bindings</a>, which themselves were almost a black art.
 I was on a couple of podcasts talking about [web services with Cocoa](http://unethicalblogger.com/posts/tyler/im_on_another_podcast) or [MacWorld](http://unethicalblogger.com/posts/tyler/cocoa_radio_im_almost_relevant).
 I loved the Mac platform, and would have gladly rubbed Steve Jobs' feet and thanked him a thousand times for saving Apple from the despair of the late 1990's.
 As Apple grew, things slowly started to change, and we started to grow apart.